 Just because the kids are grown doesn't mean you have to give up family vacations.
 In fact, as many parents of young adults already know, family vacations can be a lot more fun when the kids get older.
+You can enjoy a great bottle of wine together, and meals don't have to revolve around a kids' menu.
+It's much easier to fly with your 20-something offspring than with fidgety 7 year olds, and they carry their own luggage, too.

 Why Take a Family Vacation with Your Adult Kids?

 An increasing number of families with teens, college kids, and 20-somethings continue to vacation together.
 These trips are "more a luxury than an obligation" to a cash-strapped young adult, says travel guru Donna Airoldi of TravelMuse.com, but there's more at work here than finances.
+Young adults, especially if they are single, enjoy time with their family as a respite from their working lives and social obligations.
+It's nice to be able to relax with parents and siblings in a way it may not be easy to do with other people in their lives.

 Today's parents are far more involved in their children's lives than previous generations and many young adults are discovering that working life interferes with family time.
 They may not be able to get home, for example, for Thanksgiving, so vacation time becomes a chance to reconnect with parents and siblings.